mahmoud/sedimental/entries/simple_statistics_for_systems.md

 # Next steps

-Not to detract from the above, but the main course is done, and half of the article remains as dessert.
-Have your fill, but keep in mind that the content above fulfills 95% of the needs of an enterprise SOA environment like PayPal.

-Statistics is a huge field, and engineering offers a huge range of applications.
-There are a lot of ways to combine the two, and we wanted to offer some running starts for the areas we feel are natural extensions to the fundamentals above.
+There are a lot of ways to combine statistics and engineering, so it's only fair that we offer some running starts.

 ## Instrumentation